VernonDodo/faq-accordian-card/README.md

 ### What I learned
 I have a good grasp of HTML.
 What this particular challenge has helped me with, was to improve on my CSS skills.

 On the Javascript front, I struggled with adding event listeners to elements but I finally perservered.
-On the positive side, I learnt to write shorter, smarter code with JQuery.
+I am particularly proud of the following piece of code to toggle the accordion button:

+if (panel.style.maxHeight) {
+  panel.style.maxHeight = null;
+} else {
+  panel.style.maxHeight = panel.scrollHeight + "px";
+}

 ### Continued development